 We do provide transportation –only within a certain radius of the school and in limited routes.
 Transport is available only on school days.
 On days the school has holiday, children enrolled in Day Care cannot avail transport facility.
 They will have to make arrangements to be dropped off and picked up.

-We do have the option.
-The service is outsourced to SAGE Organics.
-We only help connect you with the vendor.
-We are doing our best to inculcate healthy eating options in children.
+We do not currently provide food.
+We are doing our best to inculcate healthy eating habits in children.
 We request parents to refrain from sending unhealthy snack/lunch.

 We do not have a uniform.
 Children can wear comfortable clothing/footwear which allows them to move around freely.
 We request parents to send them in clothes that the children can comfortable get off and get into.
 We do have a school T-shirt which is mandatory for children to wear during school trips/excursions.